Two Waiting Rooms: Finding Mental Health Support in the US When the Titles Make No Sense

-Composite story: two timelines woven from common Canadian experiences—details altered for privacy.
+Composite story: two timelines woven from common US experiences—details altered for privacy.

 In March 2026, two cousins texted each other from opposite ends of the Toronto–Ottawa corridor.
 Amir, in Scarborough, had not slept through the night since November—grief after a layoff, a tight chest on the subway, the humiliating sense that he “should be fine by now.”
 Priya, in a smaller Ontario town east of Ottawa, had been on a wait list for a psychiatrist for eleven months.
 She had a family doctor who refilled her antidepressant, but she wanted to talk to someone for longer than eleven minutes.